dougeby/IntuneDocs/intune/reports-proc-create-with-odata.md

 # Create an Intune report from the OData feed with Power BI

 This article explains how to create a treemap visualization of your Intune data using Power BI Desktop that users an interactive filter.
-For example, your CFO might like to know how the overall distribution of devices compares between company owned deviceds and personal devices.
+For example, your CFO might like to know how the overall distribution of devices compares between company-owned devices and personal devices.
 The treemap provides insight into the total number of device types.
 You can review the number of iOS, Android, and Windows devices that are either company owned or personally owned.

 ## Overview of creating the chart